 The Bodhisatta was once a tree fairy living in a cotton tree.
 A giant garuda grabbed a giant naga out of the ocean by its tail and flew away.
-The naga tried to free itself by grabbing a banyan tree with its hood, but the two creatures were so strong that the banyan just came out of the ground.
-The garuda laid the naga, along with the banyan tree it had grabbed, on the cotton tree, ripped it open, and ate its fat.
+The naga tried to free itself by grabbing a banyan tree, but the two creatures were so strong the tree just came out of the ground.
+The garuda laid the naga, and the banyan tree it was grasping, on the trunk of the Bodhisatta’s cotton tree, ripped it open, and ate its fat.
 Then the garuda threw the rest of the carcass into the sea.
 The Bodhisatta thought nothing of this.

 In the Lifetime of the Buddha

 Five hundred friends had heard the Buddha discuss dharma and they renounced the world together to become his disciples.
 One night, thoughts of desire filled their heads and the Buddha knew about it, so he called an assembly and explained that distrust is proper when you fear something bad can happen.
 Then he told them this story as an example of how sin can entangle a man the way a banyan entangles its host tree.
 When the Buddha was finished, all five hundred disciples became arahants.